 In 2011, Rudy was elected as a fellow of the American Bar Foundation, an honorary organization limited to one-third of one percent of lawyers licensed to practice in each jurisdiction.
 In 2013, he was selected as a global fellow by the Federal Circuit Bar Association, a program limited to senior IP and patent attorneys who have a strong international focus in their practice and who have achieved recognition within their own organizations as future leaders.
 He is also recognized as a leading patent lawyer by who’s who legal: patents 2016.

 Defending TSMC in multi-patent case involving semiconductor manufacturing and design technology.
 (District of Delaware & International Trade Commission).

-Confidential Arbitration (JAMS) Successfully obtained award of $7.5M in damages plus prejudgment interest on behalf of a small medical technology fund against a large pharmaceutical company in a breach of contract case involving medical device technology.
+Successfully obtained award of $7.5M in damages plus prejudgment interest on behalf of a small medical technology fund against a large pharmaceutical company in a breach of contract case involving medical device technology.
+(JAMS).